 It's a well accepted fact that lucid dreaming simply entails self-awareness in dreams.
 Dream control is a welcome side-effect for most people but it comes with varying degrees of intensity - and is never 100% under the influence of the ego.
 You do not, for example, consciously create every cloud in the sky or every bird that flies overhead or every blade of grass underfoot.

-In truth, the subconscious mind plays a very active role in lucid dreaming.
-And when the subconscious decides to air some anxieties, you have a nightmare.
+In truth, the unconscious mind plays a very active role in lucid dreaming.
+And when the unconscious decides to air some anxieties, you have a nightmare.
 If you happen to be lucid at the time, your perception of the coming events will be considerably heightened.

 In a lucid nightmare this passive following response can lead to disturbing imagery.
 That's not a bad thing.
 Think of it as an opportunity to face your inner fears and overcome them.
 You can seriously enrich your waking and dream lives as a result.